 Because of inheritance, an initialize message sent to a class that doesn't implement the initialize method is forwarded to the superclass, even though the superclass has already received the initialize message.
 For example, assume class A implements the initialize method, and class B inherits from class A but does not implement the initialize method.
 Just before class B is to receive its first message, the runtime system sends initialize to it.
 But, because class B doesn't implement initialize, class A's initialize is executed instead.
-Therefore, class A should ensure that its initialization logic is performed only once.
+Therefore, class A should ensure that its initialization logic is performed only once, and for the appropriate class.

-To avoid performing initialization logic more than once, use the template in Listing 1-1 when implementing the initialize method.
+To avoid performing initialization logic more than once, use the template in Listing 1-3 when implementing the initialize method.

-Listing 1-1 Implementation of the initialize method
+Listing 1-3 Implementation of the initialize method